 - North-Up: True North is shown at the top of the display.
-Objects located to the north of the boat are drawn above the boat. - Heading-Up: The boat's current heading points up, and the chart rotates around the vessel so that the vessel always points up on the view. - Course-Up: During navigation, the projected course is shown at the top of the view.
-Objects ahead of the boat are drawn above the boat.
-When the boat is not navigating, the course-up reference is provided by the COG (course over ground) calculation.
-Also, to display the north icon on the view, see Navigation Menu Tab: North-Up Indicator.
+Objects located to the north of the boat are drawn above the boat. - Course-Up: The direction of motion of the boat is shown at the top of the display.
+Objects ahead of the boat are drawn above the boat. - When the boat is stationary, it is drawn as a circle. - When the boat is in motion, it takes on a boat shape, pointed in the direction of motion (always Up in the Course-Up orientation).